WillS78/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard-Analysis
 Pewlett-Hackard-Analysis

-#Overview of the analysis
+# Overview of the analysis

-##he purpose of the new analysis is well defined
+## The purpose of the new analysis is well defined

-#Results
+# Results

-##There is a bulleted list with four major points from the two analysis deliverables
+## There is a bulleted list with four major points from the two analysis deliverables

-#Summary
+# Summary

-##The summary addresses the two questions and contains two additional queries or tables that may provide more insight
+## The summary addresses the two questions and contains two additional queries or tables that may provide more insight